My Forking Life

 I like this ginger beer just as it is, but here are some other options:

-• If you can find Jamaican ginger it is the best to use in this recipe as it is an aromatic and pungent ginger, superior in flavor to other ginger root.
-Otherwise use the ginger root you can find in-store.
+• If you can find Jamaican ginger, it is best to use it in this recipe, as it is aromatic and pungent, with superior flavor to other ginger roots.
+Otherwise, use the ginger root you can find in-store.

 Two glasses decorated with slices of fresh lime filled with Jamaican ginger beer and a pitcher of Jamaican ginger beer set alongside